ksz-ksz/rxjs-insights/docs/instrumentation/customization.md

 * discovery of the source code locations pointing to the instrumented function usages,
 * discovery of the arguments passed to the instrumented function.

-The utilities described below make it possible to instrument custom constructors, creators, operators and observables.
+The customization utilities can be divided into two categories:
+* **naming utilities** - they set the name of the observable (an observable can have only one name) and binds the source code location to the usage of the instrumented constructor, creator or operator,
+* **tagging utilities** - they add a tag to the observable (an observable can have multiple tags) without altering its name and source code location binding.
+They are useful if you want to keep track of an observable between function calls.

-Note that it's safe to keep those functions in the production code - when the instrumentation is not enabled, they carry only a minimal memory and performance cost.
+> Note: It's safe to keep the customization utilities in the production code.
+They have only a minimal memory and performance footprint if the instrumentation is not enabled.

 ## Declarations